Experiencing exciting adventures, developing skills and building life-long friendships

 We also have relationships with Storm Netball, Wolves Hockey, Mosman Park Tennis Club, North Cott Surf Life Saving Club, Silhouette Dance (Cottesloe), KX Pilates Studio, Freshwater Bay Yacht Club, and Funtrack tutoring to enable boarders to experience community sports and activities after school.

-We run two programmes throughout the year so that the girls do not miss out on experiencing all that the environment has to offer.
+We run three programmes throughout the year so that the girls do not miss out on experiencing all that the environment has to offer.

 “Quay2Quay” is a whole of boarding endeavour.
 The girls, over the course of their time in boarding, will walk from Elizabeth Quay in Perth to Victoria Quay in Fremantle – with plenty of highlights in between.
 Each year group will walk a specific part of the total walk, complete team-building activities along the way, and build many amazing memories and friendships.
 Completing the Quay2Quay is a rite of passage for the PLC boarders, and by the end of their boarding adventure, they will have seen and experienced all that Perth has to offer in this approximately 70 km journey.

 “Look Up” is all about encouraging and enabling spontaneous activities within the student body.
 A staff member will gather the students and organise an activity in which they will participate.
 It may be conducted within or outside the confines of the School.
 Sometimes it might result in a walk to the beach and other times it might be playing a game of basketball or cards.
 As a result, the girls get to “look up” and see what is around them and enjoy the experience with other students and staff.

 Our “Life Series” activities support our Boarding House wellbeing programme in providing skills that can support the girls to navigate their adult life.
 This includes learning how to navigate public transport, learning how to get around the City in the evening, and learning how to cook in our fully-stocked kitchen.